jackiehyho/portfolio2024-final/src/content/portfolio/memorme.md

 <summary><strong>Key Takeways & Reflection</strong></summary>

+### What did I learn?
-Service design has been something that I had been understood and had been practicing unconsciously.
-For me, I always felt a certain disconnection to why services are so disjointed sometimes.
-This event has opened my eyes to the need of more service designers in the world to help support businesses and government entities.
-To help plan and organize their resources in order to improve their employee experience which indirectly improves the customer experience.
+Service design had been something that was briefly taught in school and had enough awareness to practice it during my last job.
+This event has opened my eyes to the need of more service designers in the world to help support businesses and government entities create a better brand experience through planning and organizing their resources for their employees.

 ### What is Service Design in Practice?
 - Service Design is holistic and focuses on the end-to-end experience.